runtimeverification/erc20-semantics/README.md

 Moreover, such a specification should be unambiguous and capable of answering all the questions regarding corner-case behaviors.
-At our knowledge, there was no such formal specification for ERC20, or for ERC20 variants, available at the time of this writing (December 2017).
+At our knowledge, there was no such formal specification for ERC20, or for ERC20 variants, available at the time of this writing (2 December 2017).

 ## Structure